Plantar Fasciitis Insoles & Inserts

-A tens machine provides effective pain relief while it’s being used and Voltaren gel is a good localised anti-inflammatory but it is important to let it dry in completely before covering the foot with clothing.
+A tens machine provides effective pain relief while being used, and Voltaren gel is a good localised anti-inflammatory.
+Still, it is essential to let it dry entirely before covering the foot with clothing.

-For moderate to severe symptoms of Plantar Fasciitis is can be too painful to walk let alone carry out strengthening exercises.
-In these instances the following modalities can help reduce pain levels:
+For moderate to severe symptoms of Plantar Fasciitis, it can be too painful to walk, let alone carry out strengthening exercises.
+In these instances, the following modalities can help reduce pain levels:

-Plantar Fasciitis Taping may be used to shorten the Plantar Fascia with zinc oxide being the most effective of these as it is rigid and durable.
-KT Tape has a minimal benefit for Plantar Fasciitis.
+Plantar fasciitis tape may be used to shorten the plantar fascia, with zinc oxide being the most effective as it is rigid and durable.

 Strengthening Exercises are the most effective form of treatment for Plantar Fasciitis.
 It helps by conditioning the Calf Muscles and Plantar Fascia to tolerate more force when exercising.